cronical/budget_dance/docs/idioms.md

 INDIRECT("tbl_balances["&this_col_name()&"]")
 ```

-or a native way to locate this column name is
+or a native way to locate this column name is (this only works when selecting data from this table or a table with the same set of columns)

 ```
 =INDEX(tbl_balances[#Headers],COLUMN())